UMass-UAS-Salt-Marsh/marshmap/README.md

 ## Processing sequence

 Here's a brief summary of the processing sequence.
 See the help for each function for details.
-An exmaple sequence will be created soon.
+An example sequence will be created soon.
 Not all functions are fully implemented yet.

 1. `gather` gather the data from the source (either Google Drive or SFTP)
 2. `screen` build the flights database and open a web app to allow visually assigning quality